ACCESS-NRI/training-day-2024-find-analyse-data/README.md

 This repository includes the material for the <a href="https://www.access-nri.org.au" target="_black">ACCESS-NRI</a> <a href="https://www.access-nri.org.au/event/access-training-day-2023/" target="_black">Training Day</a> on 4 September 2023.
 You can find a general overview of the ACCESS-NRI documentation on the <a href="https://access-hive.org.au" target="_blank">ACCESS-Hive</a>.

-This reopository is structured according to the <a href="https://www.access-nri.org.au/access-training-day-program/" target="_blank">Training Day program</a>:
+This repository is structured according to the <a href="https://www.access-nri.org.au/access-training-day-program/" target="_blank">Training Day program</a>:

 1. [Launching ARE (Australian Research Environment)](#1-launching-are-australian-research-environment)
 2. [Running ACCESS models and Rose/cylc in ARE](#2-running-access-and-rosecylc-in-are)